alpha0zero/votey/README.md

 i'm creating this simple voting app to help creating fast votes.

 i'm using:
-  -nextjs as a full stack framework.
+  * nextjs as a full stack framework.
-  -prisma to manipulate mysql database.
+  * prisma orm to manipulate mysql database.
-  -and planing to use planet-scale.
+  * and planing to use planet-scale.
+  * for css i'm working with tailwindcss.